derthadams/IMDb-to-neo4j/README.md

     File path of the Person List:

-Enter the file path

-    > people.csv

-and you'll then get a prompt
+Enter the file path and you'll then get a prompt

     Number of rows to skip: